Pavillion, Wyoming: Fracking and water quality

 In 2008, rural residents five miles east-northeast of Pavillion complained of discolored water, foul smells and illness that they suspected was due to fracking, and the EPA opened an investigation.
 In 2010, the EPA investigators warned the affected rural residents not to drink their water after finding benzene, naphthalene, phenols, and metals in the water and recommended that the affected rural residents use fans while bathing or washing clothes to avoid the risk of explosion.
 As of September 2012 testing and discussion about the results was still ongoing.
 Eventually, in 2016, a study confirmed that chemicals used in fracking impact drinking water that is generated from wells.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.21 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Pavillion has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Pavillion was 102 °F on June 29, 1919, while the coldest temperature recorded was -42 °F on December 19, 1924.

 Demographics

+2020 census

+As of the census of 2020, there were 230 people and 92 households in the town.
+The population density was 1150.0 PD/sqmi.
+There were 110 housing units at an average density of 550 /sqmi.
+The racial makeup of the town was 90.4% White, 1.3% Native American, 0.9% from other races, and 9.6% from two or more races.
+Hispanic or Latino of any race were 7.8% of the population.

+There were 92 households, of which 20.7% had children under the age of 18 living with them, 49.5% were married couples living together, 20.7% had a female householder with no husband present, and 13% had a male householder with no wife present.
+13% of all households were made up of individuals, and 10.9% had someone living alone who was 65 years of age or older.
+The average household size was 3.09 and the average family size was 3.58.

+The median age in the town was 47.2 years.
+28.3% of residents were under the age of 18; 67% were 21 years or older; and 19.6% were 65 years of age or older.
+The gender makeup of the town was 50% male and 50% female.

+The median income for a household in the town was $50,000, and the median income for a family was $58,333.
+18.9% of the population were below the poverty line, including 38% of those under the age of eighteen and 3.6% of those 65 or over.
+The employment rate was 43.9%.

+38.6% of the population aged 25 and older held a high school diploma.
+25.9% had some college but no degree, while 10.7% held an associate's degree, 13.7% held a bachelor's degree, and 3% held a graduate or professional degree.